gillian-guide/gillian-guide.github.io/docs/drag-and-drop-archive.en.md

 === "1.0.8.0"
 	The archive is updated frequently, below is the list of changes:

+	* 04.10.2023 (hotfix) - Fixed an issue with downgrading that resulted in corruption of game settings.
 	* 27.09.2023 - Updated Setup Utility, ZolikaPatch, IV Tweaker, Liberty Tweaks.
 Added Extra Options.
 	* 21.09.2023 - Updated Various Fixes.
 Replaced Setup Utility with the rewritten one.
 	* 16.09.2023 - Hotfix: Removed the :material-file:`IVMenuAPI.asi` that was bundled accidentally.